Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Serialization.md

 ## Using JsonSerializer

-If you would like to use the `JsonSerializer`, you can add the `ModelJsonConverter` to your options, which allow `JsonSerializer` to serialize and deserialize any model that implements `IModelJsonSerializable<T>`.
-The following example shows a Dog model being serialized and deserialized using the ModelJsonConverter.
+If you would like to use the `JsonSerializer`, you can add the `ModelJSONConverter` to your options, which allow `JsonSerializer` to serialize and deserialize any model that implements `IModelJSONSerializable<T>`.
+The following example shows a Dog model being serialized and deserialized using the ModelJSONConverter.

 ```C# Snippet:BaseModelConverter
 Dog dog = new Dog